SoilCities

 Jana Crepon

-(Landscape Architect, Partner at Inside Outside, Amsterdam): Living Soils – Translating Ecological Thinking into Design Practices
+(Landscape Architect, Partner at Inside Outside, Amsterdam): Living Soils – Translating Ecological Thinking into Design Practice

 Friday, November 21